Sven

 An interesting French brand Hodei integrates “deconstructable design” with recyclability.
 Not only their shoes are “returnable”, but their carbon footprint is impressively low, and they also provide a free open-source option to customise certain components for customers that have access to a 3D printer.

-Even larger established brands are starting to take circularity more seriously.
+Larger established brands are starting to explore circularity too.
 Re:Suede is Puma's second attempt at launching a circular compostable shoe in 2021 (with the first coming over a decade earlier in the form of InCycle collection).
 In their experiment, 500 shoes were sent out to testers for six months of wear.
 Of those shoes, 412 were returned and sent to an industrial composting facility in The Netherlands, where they were mixed with other green waste and left to biodegrade.
 A large proportion of the leather trainer had broken down sufficiently to be sold in The Netherlands as Grade A compost – a high-quality compost typically used on gardens and landscapes.
 The TPE soles however took too long to break down.
 Following a report of the experiment's findings, Puma seem determent to pursue an improved compostable model in the future.

 In 2019 adidas launched the Futurecraft.Loop, a mono-materiality shoe made from 100% TPU which is potentially fully recyclable and reusable.
 The idea is that once the shoes come to the end of their first life and are returned to adidas, they are washed, ground to pellets and melted into material for components for a new pair of shoes.